justusip/crypto-pnd-bot/README.md

 # Crypto Pump-and-Dump Bot

-Automatically scrapes Discord Crypto Pump and Dump channels and long/short the specified coined asap once announced
+Listens to Discord crypto pump-and-dump channels, buys the altcoin once announced and sells it immediately before the spike reaches its peak.

 ---